heyvipho/fntastic-electron-app/README.md

 ### Client

-When server is running you can start electron application.
+When the server is running you can start the electron application.

 #### Install npm dependencies